 The PH implements the serial protocols of the network.
 On transmit, it serializes data, adds framing and CRC fields, and interfaces to the network PHY.
 On receive, it provides address recognition, CRC and error checking, frame disassembly, and deserialization.
-Data for multiple channels is passed to and from the PH by way of circular buffer FIFOs in the FSRAM, which are controlled through FPREGS.
+Data for multiple channels is passed to and from the PH by way of circular buffer FIFOs in the FSRAM controlled through FPREGS.
+The PH supports a MII that is compatible with the IEEE 802.12 and IEEE 802.3u logic.